bnb-chain/node-binary/quicksync/Readme.md

 Binance chain team provide a snapshot data of all history blocks and state for downloading.
 Full nodes can replay blocks locally without verification after downloading the data.

 ## Before start
-Some suggestions before use the tool:
+Some suggestions before using the tool:
 - Local publisher is a better choice than Kafka publisher.
 The local file of the local publisher can compress and rotate according to the config  `localMaxSize` and `localMaxAge` of ${chain-home}/config/app.toml, so the size of the local file won't be an issue, and the data can be reused.
 The binance chain client takes around 7ms to publish a Kafka message when the Kafka cluster contains 3 nodes.
 Because the `ack` of Kafka needs all isr to confirm, which may become the bottleneck.
 If Kafka is essential, then a single node Kafka will improve the performance.
 - As it use memory DB to store state, a VM with large memory will help.